What is pre-teen and teenage mental health?

 - being very anxious about weight or physical appearance, losing weight or failing to gain weight as they grow.

-Talking with teenagers about mental health
+Talking with pre-teens and teenagers about mental health

 If you’re concerned about your child’s mental health, start by talking with your child.
 Talking with your child about how they’re feeling shows your child they’re not alone and that you care.
 Also, your child might need your help to get professional support.

-- Tell your child that talking about a problem can often help put things into perspective and make feelings clearer.
+- Tell your child that talking about a problem can often put things into perspective and make feelings clearer.
 Someone with more or different experience – like an adult – might be able to suggest options your child hasn’t thought of.

-- Suggest some other people your child could talk with if they don’t want to talk with you – for example, aunts or uncles, close family friends, a trusted sports coach or religious leader, an elder or your GP.
+- Suggest other people your child could talk with if they don’t want to talk with you – for example, aunts or uncles, close family friends, a trusted sports coach or religious leader, an elder or your GP.